 Isn’t Big Data a new norm in the industry?
 Yes, many would nod to this.
 The question always surfaces, how and why it became too popular?
 How it became a trend that every company is notoriously talking about?
 How there are too many people working in the data mining industry?
-Why so many people are actively working day-and-night to build the technologies that would pool the real the informative solutions and would power a company’s combustion engines to touch the sky and be visible?
+Why are so many people actively working day-and-night to build the technologies that would pool the real, informative solutions and power a company’s combustion engines to touch the sky and be visible?

 You might have pondered it, either, and found it the underlying elements of success.
 However, it’s not a new term that gleamed lately.
-It’s with us since 2001, making it more than a decade old.
+It’s with us since 2001, making it more than 2 decades old.
 But it’s new in terms of technological advancements.

-The progress of technical supremacy and the way the people connecting to the web through the drones supplying the internet 24X7 in the remote areas and, the way marketing horizons have expanded and tolling about the opportunities present around every one of us, the Big Data has become a huge term.
+The progress of technical supremacy and the people connecting to the web through the drones supplying the internet 24X7 in the remote areas and the way marketing horizons have expanded, and tolling about the opportunities present around every one of us, the Big Data has become a huge term.

 WHAT EXACTLY IS BIG DATA?

 The data that’s owned by your company is Big Data for you.
-It’s subjective as well objective just like any other reality we humans experience for a similar thing and leverage the maximum benefits as per our understanding.
+It’s subjective and objective, just like any other reality we humans experience for a similar thing and leverage the maximum benefits as per our understanding.

 “It’s the amount of data that’s generated by your company every second”

 There’s a misconception in the market that Big Data is only related to the online businesses.
-In reality, it’s used by offline and online businesses equally to levitate the hidden potential, and forming business strategy and policies to setting up the regime.
+In reality, it’s used by offline and online businesses equally to levitate the hidden potential and to form business strategy and policies to set up the regime.

-The term ‘Big Data’ often sounds confusing, because a lot of people scratch their heads and try to find that thin line that differentiates Data from Big Data.
-Probably because, both has the word ‘data’ in it, and some people think them as one and consider BIG word more to have bigger business benefits?
+The term ‘Big Data’ often sounds confusing because many people scratch their heads and try to find that thin line that differentiates Data from Big Data.
+Probably because both have the word ‘data’ in it, and some people think them as one and consider BIG word more to have bigger business benefits?

 Data = Big Data

-In layman’s term, big data is the data that company stores all the time.
-In a subjective way, it’s the data that your company has stored till now or any company has stored until yet.
+In layman’s terms, big data is the data that the company stores all the time.
+Subjectively, it’s the data that your company has stored till now, or any company has stored until yet.
 Some companies like to keep their data organized, while some really don’t until they have to.
 No matter the working criteria, the collected data by a company in its run is called Big Data.

 Big Data = The Three V’s.

 Consider data with LEGOs.
 The LEGO bricks are made of ABS (Acrylonitrile Butadiene Styrene), a kind of fine plastic that underlines the quality level of the company’s product.
-According to an estimate, there are more 400 billion LEGO bricks are manufactured produced; meaning for every person, there’s at least 62 bricks.
+According to an estimate, more than 400 billion LEGO bricks are manufactured produced, meaning for every person, there are at least 62 bricks.

 You can make anything out of LEGOs because you have the material in the form of blocks.
 Your imagination can help you to build anything by having the right amount of LEGO material available.
 It doesn’t matter what the company has printed on the box; the sky is the limit to build any kind of model by letting your imagination run wild to build your masterpiece.

-Your LEGO masterpiece can give you a run for your money, and bring attention of public to your artistic skills.
-Similar case is with the Big Data.
-When you do it, you can build your business and lay a strong foundation of your marketing campaigns that would help you to kill your competition, while staying focused on your primary goal.
+Your LEGO masterpiece can give you a run for your money and bring the attention of the public to your artistic skills.
+A similar case is with Big Data.
+When you do it, you can build your business and lay a strong foundation for your marketing campaigns that would help you to kill your competition, while staying focused on your primary goal.

 Big Data in Content Marketing

-We are in 2017, and still, a lot of people confuse content writing with content marketing.
+We are in the 2020s, and still, a lot of people confuse content writing with content marketing.
 They interchangeably use the terms without knowing the actual difference.
-Content Marketing is a bigger and a wider term, having writing as its important aspect to create nuances and to create emotions for a better connection.
+Content Marketing is a bigger and more widely-used term, as it has written as an important aspect to create nuances and create emotions for a better connection.

 You can’t simply focus on extracting all the data when your team is relatively too small – and the web, the company etc. generated data is too big; hence, the term implies perfectly for Big Data.